 - Weight: generally speaking, smaller cuts of picanha are better, since they are less likely to contain other cuts of meat that are tougher.
 Aim for a cut that is 2-3 lbs in weight.

 Dryness: there should not be much liquid coming from the picanha once it has been butchered.
 It should be a dry cut of meat with most of the fat in the fat cap, not visibly running through the beef.

 How Do You Cook Picanha?

-At Texas de Brazil, we keep it simple: our picanha is seasoned with sea salt and spit grilled to medium rare perfection.
+At Texas de Brazil, we keep it simple: our picanha is seasoned with rock salt and spit grilled to medium rare perfection.
 No other seasoning is needed to bring out the flavors of this beef, which is sliced thick with the fat cap intact.

 When cooking at home, you can prepare it in a similar way on a backyard grill.
 Allow your picanha to come to room temperature and pat dry.
 Slice the picanha into four or so thick cuts, ensuring you are cutting with the grain*.
-Season both sides with sea salt or kosher salt.
+Season both sides with rock salt or kosher salt.

 Make sure your grill grate is clean and oil it using a paper towel soaked in olive oil or lard.
 Preheat to about 250 degrees fahrenheit.
 Arrange the steaks away from direct heat on the outside edges of the grill.
 Close the hood and cook the steaks for about six minutes per side.